Marshall County

 A. Iowa is a caucus state; the office of President (and Vice President) of the United States is only on the ballot for the General Election in November.
 The political parties hold caucuses to determine delegates for the county, and ultimately, the district, state and national conventions.
 The parties’ national conventions then select their parties’ nominees for President and Vice President.
 In 2024, the Iowa Caucuses were held on January 15.

-This webpage was printed on November 21, 2024.
+This webpage was printed on December 21, 2024.
 For the most current election-related information, visit the Marshall County, Iowa, Elections website at elections.marshallcountyia.gov.

 powered by Neapolitan Labs